 Over the past few years, I’ve had the opportunity to review more than 50 pillows.
-I’m talking pretty much every type of pillow, including a huge range of fillings, cover materials, innovative designs, and one-of-a-kind features I honestly didn’t know existed until now.
-With all of this in mind, I’ve created a comprehensive list of the best pillows for 2021 that should suit all sleep needs and preferences.
+These products have spanned a wide range of fillings, cover materials, innovative designs, as well as one-of-a-kind features I honestly didn’t know existed.

 Here is our comprehensive list of the best pillows: